paulhyomintanner/TreatmentRegimenCDSS/README.md

 ### Step 3:  Select Treatment Strategies
 1. Add treatment strategies and add concentration, then confirm strategy.
    - the ratio will be calculated according to the therapeutic dose for the main drug.
 In this case, Amoxicillin.
-   - Currently the "calculated dose" is just for the primary drug, but that will be changed.

-### Changes that will be made:
-- clear up dosing strategies
-- add more information for user to decide on treatment
-- Currently the "calculated dose" is just for the primary drug, but that will be changed.
-- more treatments will be added

 Link to video on the ratios: [https://youtu.be/ussRG5I1eiU](https://youtu.be/ussRG5I1eiU)

 - CPGs are found in the `CPGs` folder
-- `Flet` folder contains UI changes that would be implemented if time permits - not finished.

 To test the Flet application (iteration 6), clone the repository.
 Then run the `iteration6.py` script.
 Dependencies: customtkinter, flet, json, math, os, and sys